-The Hunts story began in 1912 when Ernest Hunt started farming at Blackmarsh Farm in Sherborne, The Farm is now run by Peter Hunt 4th generation and hosts the infamous HUNTS FEST, our team party each year.
+The Hunts story began in 1912 when Ernest Hunt started farming at Blackmarsh Farm in Sherborne, The farm is now run by Charlie Hunt who is the 5th generation to run the farm.
+Blackmarsh Farm also hosts the infamous HUNTS FEST, our team party each year.
 Ernest had two sons, Stanley who took over the tenancy of Blackmarsh Farm in 1935 and Ralph who was unable to farm due to being injured in Gallipoli in World War 1.
 Stanley and Ralph married two sisters from Nether Compton, Cora and Elsie Willis.
 Ralph started Hunts Dairies in the 1920s selling milk from Blackmarsh Farm to local residents, the business then grew and when he died in 1948, Michael his son took over with the business wholesaling milk out of three sites - Sherborne, Yeovil and Taunton.

 Michael was the driving force behind Hunts moving into Frozen Food and Ice-cream in the 1950s.
 Hunts built a 1000 pallet Coldstore at its Head office in Cheap Street Sherborne and at its peak had 8 freezers shops across the South of England including a site in Tinny’s Lane Sherborne.
 Michael then sold the dairy business and site in cheap street to Express Dairies and then built (at the time) one of the largest coldstores in Europe at our now Head Office at Ludbourne Road in 1976.
 Until Michael sadly passed away in May 1988 Hunts Frozen Foods became the leading frozen food wholesaler in the South of England with sites in Sherborne, Bristol and Winchester.